Recruiting judges soon! Contest to open in September. Watch your email and social media for announcements.

-Many new authors are looking for feedback on whether their writing is on the right track to someday be published.
-Everyone can benefit from professional comments on their strengths and weaknesses.
-Not every day do you come across an opportunity for editors and an agent get a “first look” at your writing.
+Many new authors are looking for a gut check on whether their writing is on the right track to someday be published.
+Not every day can you compete for an opportunity to get your writing on industry professionals’ radar.

 To Enter: